jammazwan/xbd_EIPdistributionComparison/README.md

 ### Run Instructions:

-_Run each of the four tests individually, compare results in the output files.
-See NOTES.md for more information_
+_Run each of the four tests individually, compare results in the output files. **See NOTES.md for more information!**_

 ---